 Capital Assets - Properties and equipment are carried at cost and are depreciated on a straight-line basis over their estimated useful lives.
 Expenses for maintenance and repairs are charged to operations as incurred.
 Capital assets and improvements include all land, buildings, equipment, and infrastructure of the MTA having a minimum useful life of two years and having a cost of more than \$25 thousand.
 Capital assets are stated at historical cost, or at estimated historical cost based on appraisals, or on other acceptable methods when historical cost is not available.
-Leases recorded under GASB Statement No. 87, Leases, are classified as right-of-use assets.
+GASB 87 leases are classified as right-of-use assets and measured at the present value of the initial measurement of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
 Accumulated depreciation and amortization are reported as reductions of capital and right-of-use assets.
-Depreciation is computed using the straight-line method based upon estimated useful lives of 25 to 50 years for buildings, 2 to 40 years for equipment and 25 to 100 years for infrastructure.
+Depreciation is computed using the straight-line method based upon estimated useful lives of 25 to 50 years for buildings, 2 to 40 years for equipment, and 25 to 100 years for infrastructure.
 Right-of-use assets and leasehold improvements are amortized over the term of the lease or the life of the asset whichever is less.